anttijuu/tol-courses-graph/README.markdown

 # TOL BSc Course Dependencies

-The GraphViz dot file `LuK-courses.dot`in this repository maps the dependencies of the Bachelor level courses (LuK in Finnish) at the study program of [Information Processing Science](https://www.oulu.fi/tol/) at the [University of Oulu](https://www.oulu.fi), Finland.
+The GraphViz dot file `LuK-courses.dot` in this repository maps the dependencies of the Bachelor of Science level courses (LuK in Finnish) at the study program of [Information Processing Science](https://www.oulu.fi/tol/) at the [University of Oulu](https://www.oulu.fi), Finland.

+Another dot file, `LuK-courses-yearly.dot` models the courses organized by year, using the same color coding for course topic areas, as in the first diagram.

 ## Dependencies